peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 ## Known Issues and Future Work

 This framework is under active development.
-For a detailed and up-to-date list of planned improvements, known issues, and future development tasks, please see the [Project Roadmap](ROADMAP.md).
+For a detailed and up-to-date list of planned improvements, known issues, and future development tasks, please see the [📋 Project Roadmap](docs/PROJECT_ROADMAP.md).

 ## Choosing the Right Workflow: Separation of Concerns